Looking for the best gold stocks? These TSX-listed gold companies have seen the biggest year-to-date gains so far in 2018.

 The gold price tumbled significantly in the second quarter of the year.
 While it managed to hit a high of US$1,352.80 on April 11, it closed down almost 6 percent in Q2.

 As investors watch interest rate hikes, political uncertainty and a surging US dollar, they are surprisingly steering away from holding the yellow metal as a safe-haven.
 Despite gold’s low position during Q2, many industry insiders believe that this is simply a seasonally weak period for the yellow metal and it will return to value within the next few months.

 Here’s a look at the best gold stocks of 2018 on the TSX.
-The list below was generated on July 4, 2018 using the Globe and Mail’s market data filter, and it shows the TSX-listed silver companies that have seen the biggest share price gains year-to-date.
+The list below was generated on July 4, 2018 using the Globe and Mail’s market data filter, and it shows the TSX-listed gold companies that have seen the biggest share price gains year-to-date.
 Only companies with market caps above US$50 million as of that date are included.

 1. Asanko Gold (TSX:AKG)

 With the potential to become one of the largest gold miners in Ghana, Asanko Gold produced 205,047 ounces of gold in 2017, after only beginning commercial production in mid-2016.

 At the beginning of April, Asanko completed a private placement with Gold Fields (NYSE:GFI, JSE:GFI), in which Gold Fields acquired a 9.9 percent shareholding in Asanko for total aggregate proceeds of US$17.6 million.
 This was the first step in a series of transactions allowing Asanko and Gold Fields to form an incorporated 50/50 joint venture in the Asanko gold mine.

 On June 22, the company received approval from the government of Ghana on the closing of Asanko’s joint venture transaction with Gold Fields for a 50 percent interest in the company’s 90 percent interest in the Asanko Gold mine in Ghana, West Africa.